dondibrandidon/cs11-2024-82-mp/README.md

       > Metallic weapons called "Metal Utensils" where created to help defend against pans, although a single unit is still too expensive<sup>[9]</sup> to be widespread in the public. [...]

 ### **Empty Nests** [🪹 / `O`]
 > "*You haven't had a good night's rest, until you've tried these M.T.
-Nests!*" (from old candidacy campaign)
+Nests!*" (old candidacy campaign)
    - The dream resting place of any egg.
-   - Excerpt from *Chickipedia*:
+   - Excerpt from the *Chickipedia* article, "M.T.
+Nests":
       > [The distribution of] "Maturation Turkish Nests" (M.T.
 Nests) was a project originally initiated by the 3rd mayor of ChickenCity, Stanley Aubudon<sup>[3]</sup>, after negotiation with a nest production company from Turkey<sup>[4]</sup>.
 This provided eggs from all around ChickenCity with incredibly cheap but sustainable housing that also decreased hatching time ten-fold.
 The program was so successful that other cities across the plane have adopted the same project.
-Nowadays, these nests have become so ubiqutous that the common folk has come to simply know them as "empty nests."
+These nests have become so ubiqutous in the past century that any available nests have simply been referred to as "emti" nests (see genericization<sup>[5]</sup>).
+A trend in 2024, popularized by the younger generations in the social media app ClickCluck, has fancified the term to the now colloquially accepted term, "empty" nests.

 ### **Full Nests** [🪺 / `@`]
 > "*DO YOUR PART!
 Don't share M.T.
-Nests with other eggs.*" (from old health poster)
+Nests with other eggs.*" (old health poster)
    - These are fully occupied empty nests.
-   - Excerpt from *Chickipedia*:
+   - Excerpt from the *Chickipedia* article, "M.T.
+Nests":
       > Originally, M.T.
 Nests could actually hold up to a dozen eggs at a time.
 This helped make nest maintenance easier and cheaper as it was split among 12 tenants.
 Although after a _bird flu_ epidemic<sup>[16]</sup> that put the entire plane on quarantine, the Lord Chicken<sup>[17]</sup>, passed a law that required nest manufacturers to allow for only one egg to fit per nest.
 Even after the end of the pandemic, progress in the field of Nestic Engineering<sup>[18]</sup> actually made single-type M.T.
 Nests a lot more affordable to the common nest-owner.